Frequently Asked Questions

 - Areas which have the greatest incidence of bugs can be improved through developing tests related to the bugs.

 - Areas which are being reimplemented to clear encumbrances will require thorough testing.
 The current (encumbered) code has undergone years of development, testing and refinement, and the newly implemented unencumbered code will also require a period of testing and refinement before it reaches the same level of quality.

-- Areas, specific platforms, locales, browsers, etc which are not in Sun's supported platform matrix.
-These receive minimal or no testing by Sun.
+- Areas, specific platforms, locales, browsers, etc which are not in Oracle's supported platform matrix.
+These receive minimal or no testing by Oracle.